omarXzain/programming-installation-guide/401 installation guide/javascript/mongodb-installations.md

+# JavaScript Advance course Setup:

+## For this course (JavaScript Advance), there are some additional applications and tools that need to be installed.
+### We will go through some steps, so please follow them carefully.

 # MongoDB Database
 ### MongoDB is an open-source NoSQL database management program.
 NoSQL is used as an alternative to traditional relational databases.